treeverse/lakeFS/docs/reference/monitor.md

 ---
 layout: default
 title: Monitoring using Prometheus
-description: Monitor your lakeFS installation with Prometheus
+description: A guide to monitoring your lakeFS Installation with Prometheus.
 parent: Reference
 nav_order: 30
 has_children: false